rggen/rggen/README.md

 RgGen and dependencies will be installed on your system root.

-If you want to install them on other location, you need to specify install path and set the `GEM_PATH` environment variable:
+If you want to install them on other location, you need to specify install path and set `GEM_PATH` and `PATH` environment variables:

 ```
-$ gem install --install-dir YOUR_INSTALL_DIRECTORY rggen
+$ gem install --install-dir /path/to/your/install/directory rggen
+$ export GEM_PATH=/path/to/your/install/directory
-$ export GEM_PATH=YOUR_INSTALL_DIRECTORY
+$ export PATH=$GEM_PATH/bin:$PATH
 ```

 You would get the following error message duaring installation if you have the old RgGen (version < 0.9).